SARAH-GAKII/sarah-gakii.github.io/research/a-newton–finite-difference-method-for-pdes-with-nonlinear-interface-jump-conditions.md

   <div class="content" markdown="1">

-# A Newton–Finite Difference Method for PDEs with Nonlinear Interface Jump Conditions {#a-newton–finite-difference-method-for-pdes-with-nonlinear-interface-jump-conditions}
+# A Newton–Finite Difference Method for PDEs with Nonlinear Interface Jump Conditions

 **From cracked bridges to solar panels to the blood–brain barrier — boundaries matter.**
 My master’s thesis addressed the challenge of modeling *nonlinear interface jump conditions* in *elliptic and parabolic PDEs*, where standard numerical schemes often break down.